viamrobotics/docs/docs/registry/configure.md

 Follow the same steps as when you added the first modular resource, clicking **Create component** or **Create service** as applicable.
 You will be prompted to click **Add module** again while configuring the resource, though no duplicate module will be added to the `modules` section of the configuration.

-If you prefer to use raw JSON, the following properties are available for modular resources:
+If you prefer to use JSON, the following properties are available for modular resources:

 <!-- prettier-ignore -->
 | Name | Type | Inclusion | Description |